magomimmo/modern-cljs/doc/tutorial-17.md

 validators in the form they are intended to validate and to reach this goal we need to refactor the code again.

-### Step One - The middle man
+## Step One - The middle man

-Instead of directly associate the `POST "/shopping` request with the corresponding `shopping` function, we are going to intermediate the latter with a new function which pass to it the result of the validators.
+Instead of directly associate the `POST "/shopping` request with the corresponding `shopping` Enlive template, we are going to intermediate the latter with a new function which pass to it the result of the validators.

 Open the `shopping.clj` source file from the